abisop/nuttx-docs/en/platforms/xtensa/esp32s3/boards/esp32s3-korvo-2/index.md

     nsh> nxplayer
     NxPlayer version 1.05
     h for commands, q to exit

     nxplayer> playraw temp 2 16 44100

 This board contains the ES8311 audio codec.
-Please attach your passive loudspeaker to the Speaker Output Port to listen to the audio content streamed through the Wi-Fi in CD quality\!
+Please attach your passive loudspeaker to the Speaker Output Port to listen to the audio content streamed through the Wi-Fi in CD quality!

-1. Pin - ESP32-S3-WROOM-1 module pin number, GND and power supply pins are not listed.
+[^1]: Pin - ESP32-S3-WROOM-1 module pin number, GND and power supply
+    pins are not listed.